Skip to main content

 • Testing the blood of the source person

-• Provide the results of the source person’s blood test to exposed employee.
+• Providing the results of the source person’s blood test to exposed employee

-• Collect and test the blood of the exposed employee.
+• Collecting and testing the blood of the exposed employee

-• Provide information to the healthcare professional evaluating the employee.
+• Providing information to the healthcare professional evaluating the employee

-• Obtain and provide a copy of the healthcare professional’s written opinion on postexposure evaluation to the employee.
+• Obtaining and providing a copy of the healthcare professional’s written opinion on post-exposure evaluation to the employee

 PEPline

-Information regarding the most current PEP regimen is available to any clinician from the Post-Exposure Prophylaxis Hotline (PEPline): 888-448-4911.
+Information regarding the most current PEP regimen is available to any clinician from the Post-Exposure Prophylaxis Hotline (PEPline) at 888-448-4911.

 The National Clinician Consultation Center provides free consultation and advice based on established guidelines and the latest medical literature on occupational exposure management to clinicians, including: